NBA on CBS: H-O-R-S-E Competition

 During the 1977–78 season, CBS held a H-O-R-S-E competition at halftime of the Game of the Week telecasts.
 Again, Don Criqui hosted with Mendy Rudolph officiating.
-32 players, including Rick Barry, Pete Maravich, George Gervin, JoJo White, Doug Collins, Paul Westphal and Bob McAdoo, competed in a round-robin single-elimination tournament each week.
+32 players, including Rick Barry, Pete Maravich, George Gervin, Jo Jo White, Doug Collins, Paul Westphal and Bob McAdoo, competed in a round-robin single-elimination tournament each week.
 Barry was eliminated in the first round by Earl Tatum of the Los Angeles Lakers.
-Maravich and Westphal made it all the way to the final, which was scheduled to take place at halftime of Game 2 of the 1978 NBA Finals.
-However, Maravich was injured and unavailable, so CBS instead had Westphal shoot a free-throw against "Bag-Man" (who was actually Rick Barry, who was on the announcing team, wearing a paper sack over his head).
+Maravich and Westphal made it to the final, which was scheduled to take place at halftime of Game 2 of the 1978 NBA Finals.
+However, Maravich was injured and unavailable, so CBS instead had Westphal shoot a free-throw against "Bag-Man" (who was Rick Barry, who was on the announcing team, wearing a paper sack over his head).
 Westphal, with a bag over his head as well, made the free throw while Barry missed, and CBS awarded him the trophy.